-Join our Easter Island expert in The Theatre for his fascinating lecture series about this unique destination in the Pacific and its fascinating history and attend a briefing on the variety of sites that can be visited and other important information needed to make the most of your time ashore.
+Join our Easter Island expert in the Explorer Lounge for his fascinating lecture series about this unique destination in the Pacific and its fascinating history and attend a briefing on the variety of sites that can be visited and other important information needed to make the most of your time ashore.

 Join our Photographer to view the video presentation of our journey so far.
 On the night before Easter Island the Captain would like to invite you to his Farewell Cocktail Reception and the Restaurant Manager and Executive Chef have prepared a special Farewell Dinner.

 Day 15 — Easter Island, Chile